Miss-Maggie/Day-4-Assignment/README.md

 # Day-4-Assignment

+NOTE : THE ANSWERS TO THESE QUESTIONS WERE GENERATED WITH USE OF ChatGPT and Copilot AI TOOLs

 Why is timely delivery crucial in software project management, and how can project managers ensure deadlines are met?

-Timely delivery is crucial in software project management for the following key reasons:-
+Timely delivery is crucial in software project management for the following  reasons:-
 1. Client satisfaction and trust leading to long-term business relatiomships.
 2. Cost management - staying on schedule helps control the budget.
 3. Competitive advantage - launching a product early on time can help business stay ahead of competitors and capture market opportunities.